Why ChondroFiller Is a Useful Non-Surgical Option for Joint Wear

 Why Joint Wear Is So Difficult to Reverse

-A key reason is cartilage’s avascular nature — it has no blood vessels.
-Unlike muscle or bone, which receive nutrients directly from the bloodstream, cartilage relies on slow diffusion, so it recovers only slowly once worn.
+A key reason is cartilage's avascular nature — it has no blood vessels.
+Unlike muscle or bone, which receive nutrients directly from the bloodstream, cartilage relies on slow diffusion.
+Once worn, it therefore recovers only slowly, and that recovery rarely results in full restoration of the original surface.

 Traditional Treatments: What Helps and What Falls Short